microsoftgraph/msgraph-bicep-types/quickstart-templates/apps-permissions-and-grants/README.md

 ### Prerequisites

 - A valid **Azure subscription**: If you don't own an Azure subscription, [create a free account](https://azure.microsoft.com/free/) before you begin.
-- An **Azure resource group** that you own under a valid Azure subscription.
+- An **Azure resource group** that you own under a valid Azure subscription, or [deploy without an Azure subscription][no-azure-sub].
-[Bicep tools for authoring and deployment](https://learn.microsoft.com/graph/templates/quickstart-install-bicep-tools).
+- [Bicep tools for authoring and deployment](https://learn.microsoft.com/graph/templates/quickstart-install-bicep-tools).
 The minimum required Bicep version is v0.30.3.
 - Have the requisite **Microsoft Entra roles** to deploy this template:

   - Permissions to create applications.
 [Users have this permission by default](https://learn.microsoft.com/entra/fundamentals/users-default-permissions#compare-member-and-guest-default-permissions).
 However, [admins can turn off this default](https://learn.microsoft.com/entra/fundamentals/users-default-permissions#restrict-member-users-default-permissions) in which case you need to be assigned at least the [Application Developer](https://learn.microsoft.com/entra/identity/role-based-access-control/permissions-reference#application-developer) role.